joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/FvF47lq.png)

-* **Finish out in installation by clicking "Install".
+* **Finish out the installation by clicking "Install".
 You will get warning signs but don't mind those it's normal.
 This process will take a little while and will restart when it's done.**

 ![Alt Text](https://i.imgur.com/3OBKDiM.png)